oscaromeu/meteocat/README.md

 ### API key

 As Meteocat APIs need a valid API key to allow responses, this library won't work if you don't provide one.
 This stands for both free and paid (pro) subscription plans.
-You can signup for a free API key on the Meteocat website Please notice that both subscriptions plan are subject to requests throttling.
-Click here in order [to get an API Key](https://apidocs.meteocat.gencat.cat/section/informacio-general/plans-i-registre/).
+You can signup for a free API key on the Meteocat [website](https://apidocs.meteocat.gencat.cat/section/informacio-general/plans-i-registre/).
+Please notice that both subscriptions plan are subject to requests throttling.
 ### Installation

 #### Build from source